Washington Contractor License Bond

 Contractor Bonds in Washington State

-Contractor bonds in the Evergreen State are a legal requirement.
+Contractor Bonds in the Evergreen State are required by law.
 Contractors must register with the Department of Labor and Industries (L&I).
-This regulating agency ensures that contractors are licensed and meet the highest level of professionalism, safety, and ethical behavior.
+This regulatory agency ensures that contractors are licensed and adhere to the highest standards of professionalism, safety, and ethical behavior.
 State law mandates that construction contractors be bonded and insured to safeguard the public.

 CCIS can provide the bond you need for your specific contractor license.
 We work with top-tier surety insurers and will get you a quote the same day.